Rick Steves' Art of the Middle Ages

-[1A, Amiens Cathedral, France] Hi, I'm Rick Steves, back with the fascinating story of Europe's art, from prehistory to the present.
-In this hour, we enter the Middle Ages — the era of soaring cathedrals, imposing castles, splendid stained glass, and even a unicorn or two.
-This is the art of Europe.
+[1B, Amiens Cathedral, 13th century, France] Hi, I'm Rick Steves, here with a fascinating chapter in the rich and inspirational story of Europe's art.
+In this hour, we're going medieval — the era of soaring cathedrals, imposing castles, splendid stained glass, and even a unicorn or two.
+This is the art of the Middle Ages.
 Thanks for joining us.

 The Middle Ages spanned a thousand years, from about 500 to 1500.
 The first half was a time of relative poverty and economic stagnation. then, around the year 1000, Europe rebounded.
 That story — its turmoil and triumphs — is reflected in the magnificent art and architecture of the age.

-[5, Hadrian's Villa near Rome] Imagine: it's the year 500.
+[5, Hadrian's Villa, Tivoli, near Rome] Imagine: it's the year 500.
 The Roman Empire that had united Europe for centuries was crumbling — leaving a political vacuum.
 The city of Rome had been sacked and marauding tribes ravaged the countryside.

 After Rome fell, Europe was plunged into what used to be called the "Dark Ages."
 The once-united empire shattered into small warring kingdoms.
 Frightened people sought refuge inside crude fortresses…in towns surrounded by thick walls and moats…or atop remote hills.
 Tilling the fields, most lived their entire lives in a single place, poor and uneducated.
 For centuries, there was little travel, little trade, no building for the future…almost no progress.
 People were superstitious, living in fear of dark forces.